open/close all folders

 - Child Hater: Flat out admitted to hating children.
 She felt that they couldn't appreciate fine food and that she didn't care what their opinions were when she served a burnt pizza.

-- Dumb Blonde: And not even the Adorkable variety either; in addition to being a terrible chef, she was extremely lazy (I.E. not bothering to cook in a clean pan despite several being available).
+- Dumb Blonde: In addition to being a terrible chef, she was extremely lazy (I.E. not bothering to cook in a clean pan despite several being available).

 - Fat Idiot: While the "fat" element is more arguable (depending on if she's overweight or outright fat), she most certainly made some very dumb choices and her behavior left a lot to desire.